COVID-19 Testing and Contact Tracing within County Jails in Michigan

 The CBHJ would like to extend thanks to our partners in Wayne County, Michigan.
 Facing this pandemic with them has been inspiring, challenging and informative.
 This partnership has been essential as we've all continued to learn more about COVID-19 and best practices in keeping people safe and in mitigating the spread of this virus.

-None of this would have been possible without: Genelle M. Allen, Chief Operating Officer with the Office of Wayne County Executive Warren C. Evans and Jennifer Caruso, Division Director of Clinical Services, at the Wayne County Health, Human and Veterans Services Department; the expertise and commitment of Dr. Ruta Sharangpani, Medical Director, Wayne County Public Health Division in addressing transmission in the jail; the Honorable Timothy Kenny, Chief Judge at the Third Circuit Court for prioritizing public safety concerns with in the jail; and Chief Robert Dunlap of the Wayne County Jail (WCJ), who moved quickly and developed innovative approaches.
+None of this would have been possible without: Genelle M. Allen, Chief Operating Officer with the Office of Wayne County Executive Warren C. Evans, Kattie Snow, Jail Health Contract Manager, and Jennifer Caruso, Division Director of Clinical Services, at the Wayne County Health, Human and Veterans Services Department; the expertise and commitment of Dr. Ruta Sharangpani, Medical Director, Wayne County Public Health Division in addressing transmission in the jail; the Honorable Timothy Kenny, Chief Judge at the Third Circuit Court for prioritizing public safety concerns with in the jail; and Chief Robert Dunlap of the Wayne County Jail (WCJ), who moved quickly and developed innovative approaches.
 Through a community partnership, these individuals and agencies developed COVID-19 mitigation strategies and their efforts have certainly prevented further community spread of COVID-19 to those in the community, especially those in marginalized populations—including African Americans and other Black, Indigenous and People of Color (BIPOC)—who disproportionately bear the burden of both an unjust criminal justice system and the lethal impact of the COVID-19 virus.

 Finally, special thanks to our Wayne State University Colleagues: Dr. Phil Levy and his team for execution of the mass testing within the Wayne County Jail in May 2020; Dr. Teena Chopra, infectious disease specialist for her consultation; Lance Gable (Law) and Heather Walter-McCabe (Law and Social Work) for their expertise in health care ethics.